TaitoUnited/taito-cli/README.md

 ## Secret management

 Plugins require secrets to perform some of the operations.
-Secret naming convention is *generation_method:type.target_of_type.purpose[/namespace]*.
+Secret naming convention is *type.target_of_type.purpose[/namespace]:generation_method*.
 For example:

-* *random:db.silicon_valley_prod.app*: A randomly generated database password for silicon valley production database to be used by application.
+* *db.silicon_valley_prod.app:random*: A randomly generated database password for silicon valley production database to be used by application.
-* *random:db.silicon_valley_prod.build/devops*: A randomly generated database password for silicon valley production database to be used by CI/CD build.
+* *db.silicon_valley_prod.build/devops:random*: A randomly generated database password for silicon valley production database to be used by CI/CD build.
 It is saved to devops namespace as it is not required by the application.
-* *manual:ext.twilio.messaging*: A token for external Twilio service for sending sms messages.
+* *ext.twilio.messaging:manual*: A token for external Twilio service for sending sms messages.
 The token is asked from user during the environment creation and secret rotation process.
-* *copy/devops:ext.google-cloudsql.proxy*: A token for external google-cloudsql service that acts as a database proxy.
+* *ext.google-cloudsql.proxy:copy/devops*: A token for external google-cloudsql service that acts as a database proxy.
 Token is copied from devops namespace to this one.
-* *read/devops:ext.github.build*: A token to access GitHub when making a release.
+* *ext.github.build:read/devops*: A token to access GitHub when making a release.
 Token is read from devops namespace, but need not be saved as it is only needed by CI/CD during build.

 Responsibilities of the current default plugins: